 Invoice Factoring for Home Healthcare

-If you are in the business of providing home health care medical services, you know that accounts receivables are often the largest asset on your balance sheet.
+If you are in the business of providing home health care medical services, you know that accounts receivable are often the largest asset on your balance sheet.
 While it looks good on the balance sheet, the practical problem is that you don’t get to use those dollars until you have actually been paid by customers.
-For home health care providers, this could mean months until payment from slow paying customers or third party payors like Medicare and Medicaid.
+For home health care providers, this could mean months until payment from slow paying customers or third party payers like Medicare and Medicaid.

 Home health care companies are often in the unique position of having provided goods and services, but will not be paid for a long period of time.
 This is a problem when expenses such as payroll need to be paid often—the funds are there, just not available yet.

 Factoring of receivables is a way to unlock cash that’s tied up and get an advance right away.
 For home health care companies where cash flow is vital to success, medical accounts receivable factoring can be the difference between staying in business and floundering.

 For providers of medical service such as home health care companies, factoring medical receivables is often the key to business success.
 It can free up cash for use in other areas of operation and alleviate the waiting period of long invoice terms.
 Get in contact with Factor Finders today to see if you qualify.